-DIRECTOR_MANAGED JDK Installation Strategy
+DIRECTOR MANAGED JDK Installation Strategy

-With the DIRECTOR_MANAGED setting, Altus Director installs the JDK for all Cloudera Manager and cluster instances from a yum repository.
+With the DIRECTOR MANAGED setting, Altus Director installs the JDK for all Cloudera Manager and cluster instances from a yum repository.
 The JDK installation includes unlimited strength JCE policy files, should you require them.

-With this installation strategy, you can choose the Java version to be installed for Cloudera Manager and for CDH cluster instances.
+When you use the DIRECTOR MANAGED installation strategy, you can specify the Java version that Director installs on the Cloudera Manager node and on the CDH clusters.

-- By default, Altus Director 6 installs Java 8 for Cloudera Manager 6 on all nodes.
-By default, Altus Director 6 installs Java 7 for Cloudera Manager 5 on all nodes. - When Altus Director can determine the Cloudera Manager version, the configuration property lp.bootstrap.packages.cmJavaPackages determines the Java package used.
-The property is a list of key-value pairs, where each key is a regular expression for a Cloudera Manager version, and each value is the corresponding Java package to use for it.
-In this example, Java 8 is used for Cloudera Manager 5.13.x, and Java 7 for any other version:
+Altus Director verifies the Cloudera Manager version and determines the JDK version to install based on the following Java package properties in the application.properties file:

-'''
+Ip.bootstrap.packages.cmJavaPackages.
+If Altus Director can determine the Cloudera Manager version, Altus Director installs the Java package specified in the cmJavaPackages property.

-5\.13\..=oracle-j2sdk1.8,5\..=oracle-j2sdk1.7
+The property is a list of key-value pairs, where each key is a regular expression for a Cloudera Manager version, and each value is the corresponding Java package to install.
+For example, with the following property settings, Altus Director installs Oracle JDK 8 on Cloudera Manager 6.x and CDH clusters and Oracle JDK 7 on Cloudera Manager 5.x and CDH clusters:

-'''
+''' lp.bootstrap.packages.cmJavaPackages[0]: "6\\..=oracle-j2sdk1.8" lp.bootstrap.packages.cmJavaPackages[1]: "5\\..=oracle-j2sdk1.7" '''